glenux/draft-hodler/README.md

 Holder is a lightweight interactive terminal based UI application for monitoring your cryptocurrency portfolio in real-time.

+**For now It is a toy project.
+It is very early stage and is not supposed to work (yet).
+Please don't use it in production.** :warning:

 ## Features / Roadmap

 * :x: Multiple wallets description